Sorry Seems to Be the Hardest Word: Blue version

 "Sorry Seems to Be the Hardest Word" was covered in 2002 by English boy band Blue for their second studio album, One Love (2002).
 The song was recorded as a collaboration with John and was the second single from the album.
 It peaked at number one on the UK singles chart on 15 December 2002, giving Blue their third number-one single and John his fifth.
 It also reached number one in Hungary and the Netherlands, and peaked within the top 10 in an additional 16 countries.

 Background

 When Blue's second studio album, One Love, was being put together, executive producer Hugh Goldsmith said that a cover version should be included on the final tracklist.
-Band member Lee Ryan suggested "Sorry Seems to Be the Hardest Word" as it was his favourite song of all time.
-Despite reservations from the rest of the group, who were sceptical that John would allow them to record the track, John's management gave permission.
+Band member Lee Ryan suggested "Sorry Seems to Be the Hardest Word".
+Despite reservations from the rest of the group, who were skeptical that John would allow them to record the track, John's management gave permission.
 John accompanied the band in the recording studio and was originally only going to play the piano, but he later said he was willing to sing as well, and the song became a duet.